 - Eastleigh District Scout Shop at Allbrook Hill, Eastleigh

-If you have any monetary concerns then please don’t hesitate to ask a leader – we often accumulate quite a collection of lost uniform over the years.
+If you have any monetary concerns then please don’t hesitate to ask a leader – we often accumulate quite a collection of uniform over the years.
 Remember that kids do grow quickly so make sure there’s enough growing room.

 What about money?

 Unfortunately, providing lifelong skills does cost some money.
-However, a recent report revealed that Scouting was one of the most affordable youth activity out there so we must be doing something right.
+However, a recent report revealed that the Scouts was one of the most affordable youth activity out there so we must be doing something right.

-All sections will need a contribution to pay for the upkeep of our building, insurance, membership of the Scout Association, the training and resources that support our leaders and, of course, to pay for the activities themselves.
+All sections will need a contribution to pay for the upkeep of our building, insurance, membership of the Scouts, the training and resources that support our leaders and, of course, to pay for the activities themselves.
 Occasionally some activities and camps will require some additional money and you will be informed in advance of these occasions.
 We also balance them out, so there’ll always be an affordable adventurous activity each year.

 We try to lessen the impact of some of these costs by doing a lot of fundraising so we can subsidise some trips, fund improvements to our Scout HQ and generally keep the amount our parents have to contribute right down.

 The amount varies on the section so speak to your section leader.
 If you have any worries about money, please talk to a leader – we don’t want anybody to miss out because of money troubles and hopefully discrete arrangements can be made.
 This includes the Pat Turner fund run by the Antler Club.

 We know that young people need safe surroundings in order to thrive and become confident members of society.
 We therefore take the protection of every child very seriously.